Using LabKey Server as an Electronic Lab Notebook

-- Sample Sets: Use sample sets to track and organize the materials used in laboratory experiments, including their derivation history.
+- Sample Types: Use sample types to track and organize the materials used in laboratory experiments, including their derivation history.

 - Assay Request Tracker: A workflow designed especially for the assaying of specimens and samples, providing a collaboration tool that ties together the various elements of the work to be completed in a single trackable ticket.

 - Audit History: LabKey Server's extensive audit log can help you meet compliance challenges.